Your Newborn Photo session

 All in one outfits work better than two-piece - when we're playing around, lifting the baby etc it's best if we can't see the nappy and don't have to worry about keeping it covered.
 It's much easier to have babies in a one piece or nappy covers/tights for girls in skirts/dresses.

 I have some pinterest ideas you can have a look at here.
 I'm happy to help you choose clothing too.
 Please text/message me with photos of clothing beforehand (ideally lay out everyone's outfit together in the one photo) and I can help you decide which items would work best.
-I am also starting a client wardrobe so please ask if you're interested in borrowing from there. (no additional cost)
+I am also starting a client wardrobe so please ask if you're interested in borrowing one. (no additional cost).
+See available dresses here.

 A pair of tan coloured chinos is my favourite (jeans/shorts ok too).
 A knit also will look great or a plain, light-coloured t-shirt.

 No big logos/loud colours pllllease!
 We want the images to be timeless.
 Finding great kids clothes is usually not too hard and it doesn't have to cost the earth.
 Girls love dresses to spin in.
 My current fav stores for kids are: Best n Less, Target, Cotton on Kids, Seed, Country Road.
 I love to see boys in tan-coloured shorts/pants and a plain tee.